1. Practice Experience Program – Standard Stream Progression Policy

 - Evidence of self-reflection and learning planning;

-6.1 Participants are required to complete the learning units and unit assessment activities as allocated in the participant’s Individual Program Requirements (IPR).
+6.2 Participants are required to complete the learning units and assessment activities as allocated in the participant’s Individual Program Requirements (IPR).
 The participant must complete the self-reflection and learning plan activities of each learning unit in order for that unit to be considered completed.

-6.3 Participants are expected to satisfactorily complete one WBA per term in practice for the duration of their program.
+6.4 Participants are expected to satisfactorily complete one WBA per term for the duration of their program.

-6.4 If the participant’s progress is assessed as insufficient by the TO, remediation may be recommended.
+6.5 If the participant’s progress is assessed as insufficient by the Training Organisation, remediation may be recommended.
 For more information, see the Practice Experience Program Remediation Policy.
 If remediation is undertaken, progress as required by the remediation program will be assessed.

 7.1 Employment and provider numbers